-Data capture and management: Good scheduling software should capture all the relevant data during experiments and store it in the appropriate databases.
+- Data capture and management: Good scheduling software also captures all the relevant data during experiments and stores it in the appropriate databases.
 It should also easily integrate with existing solutions in the lab, including laboratory information management systems and electronic lab notebooks.

-Flexibility: Software should allow scientists to adjust protocols as needed and integrate the different lab instruments.
+- Flexibility: A great scheduling software allows scientists to adjust protocols as needed and integrate the different lab instruments.
 Researchers should also be able to swap out instruments quickly and easily without worrying about the availability of drivers to manage new equipment.

-Standards compliance: Scientists often work with sensitive data in the lab.
-Good scheduling software should meet all applicable industry standards for handling data safely and securely.
+- Standards compliance: Scientists often work with sensitive data in the lab.
+Quality scheduling software meets all applicable industry standards for handling data safely and securely.

 Reliable, high-quality scheduling software will help scientists reduce errors in their processes and increase their overall output.
 Biosero’s Green Button Go® Scheduler is an automated laboratory scheduling software that provides all the functionality mentioned above and much more.
 It was designed from the ground up to help scientists make the most of the automated tools in their lab.
 Contact us to learn more about Green Button Go® Scheduler and discuss your automation needs.